heyyouhere/yungo/README.md

 ## Easy install
 Copy keys to server.
 Add user on server to **docker** group.
 That's it.
 ## Only nessasary info
-"Is continainer running?
+"Is container running?
 What's in the logs?" - this is 2 questions i want to get answers to.
 ## No HTTP server
 Simple ssh connections.
 Secure and and well-known.
 ## Simple alert system